Few things in life are as demoralizing as realizing you can’t pay all of your bills.

 As the effects of the coronavirus pandemic pummelled the U.S. economy, mandatory business shutdowns and reductions in consumer demand led to massive job cuts and record unemployment claims.
 According to the U.S. Department of Labor, more than one in 10 Americans in February 2020’s workforce filed for unemployment in the last two weeks of March and the first week of April.

 Tens of millions of Americans have filed unemployment claims since the pandemic struck in mid-March, according to statistics from the U.S. Department of Labor.
 The number of new claims each week is lower than the record highs seen in March and April, though the numbers are still some of the highest the agency has ever recorded.

 Many car owners will find it hard to make their car payments and avoid defaulting on their car loans.
 Others may put off a car purchase or lease because of a tenuous job status that takes away confidence they’ll be able to make their payments on time.

 What Should You Do if You Can’t Make Your Car Payment?

 First, you don’t want to panic.
 Your second task is contacting your lender.
-While you may be afraid to contact your lender and tell them you’re out of work, many lenders are offering special forbearance programs to help borrowers through the next several months.
+While you may be afraid to contact your lender and tell them you’re out of work, many lenders are offering special forbearance programs to help borrowers get through the economic effects of the pandemic.
 If yours is not, there are still options available.
 Not doing anything or hiding your job loss from your lender is not a good strategy.
-Missing payments and potentially defaulting on your loan are mistakes that can haunt your credit for years after the crisis has passed.
+Missing payments and potentially defaulting on your loan are problems that can haunt your credit for years after the crisis has passed.